 - How did you and your best friend meet?

-- What were the major effects of World War II for the United States?
+- What major effects did World War II have on the United States?

-- What is it like to live in the capital of Morocco?
+- What is it like to raise children as a single parent?

 - Why can't I come along with you?

 - Why is it important to save money for retirement?

 Closed-ended questions are appropriate in situations where you're looking for a quick, definitive answer, but they're not conversation starters.
 When you're looking for an explanation or a rich level of detail, you'll want to use questions that are open-ended.

 Most closed-ended questions can easily be adapted to be open-ended.
 Explore examples in relation to a wide variety of conversation topics.
 Choose the option that will provide the type of response or level of detail that you are seeking

 |Closed-Ended Question||Open-Ended Alternative|